Archduke Joseph diamond fetches $21.5 million at auction

 "The market is not on the best form at the moment.
 The sale tonight was almost flabbergasting," Curiel said.

-He added that the buyer wished to remain anonymous, but revealed that the underbidder was Fred Mouawad, an international dealer with offices in Dubai, the Middle East and Geneva.
+He added that the buyer, who bid by telephone, wished to remain anonymous, but said the last bidder to drop out of the sale was Fred Mouawad, an international dealer with offices in Dubai, the Middle East and Geneva.

-"My understanding is that this stone is going to a museum and it will probably be the centrepiece," said Black, Starr & Frost's chairman Alfredo Molina.
+"My understanding is that this stone is going to a museum and it will probably be the centerpiece," Black, Starr & Frost's chairman Alfredo Molina told Reuters in the Geneva saleroom.

+Diamonds and gemstones are a safe refuge for investors in difficult economic times, he said.
+"There is a crisis and people don't trust governments and banks.
+Paper money is a depreciating asset," he added.

 The diamond was the star lot at Christie's semi-annual jewelry sale in Geneva, which fetched 76.6 million francs, with 290 of 348 lots sold.

+Nineteen lots went for more than $1 million each, the auction house said in a statement.
+They included a brooch with a Ceylon sapphire weighing 60.44 carats, surrounded by diamonds, that went for 1.7 million francs, more than three times its estimate.

-The bidding opened at 8 million Swiss francs but the price swiftly rose amid heated telephone bidding.
+The bidding for the Archduke Joseph diamond opened at 8 million Swiss francs but the price swiftly rose amid heated telephone bidding.

-Historical diamonds originating in the Golconda mines, virtually exhausted by the 18th century, include the Koh-i-Noor, now in the British crown jewels, and the blue Hope Diamond, part of the Smithsonian Institute in Washington, D.C., Christie's said.
+Historical diamonds originating in the Golconda mines, virtually exhausted by the 18th century, include the Koh-i-Noor, now in the British crown jewels, and the blue Hope Diamond, part of the Smithsonian Institute in Washington, D.C.

 "The Archduke Joseph Diamond is the finest and largest perfect Golconda diamond ever to appear at auction.
 It is comparable in its noble lineage and superb quality to the legendary Koh-i-Noor," Rahul Kadakia, head of Christie's jewelry for the Americas and Switzerland, said in a statement.